kadisonm/obsidian-homework-plugin/README.md

 ### Adding & Removing Subjects
 ![Obsidian_CPWZ6Wf6u6](https://github.com/kadisonm/obsidian-homework-plugin/assets/134670047/cce6918e-7aa1-490c-af36-6a3656b5f845)

+Click the edit mode toggle in the top right to add new subjects or delete existing ones.

 ⚠ Removing a subject removes all tasks underneath it ⚠

 ---

 ### Adding & Completing Tasks
 ![Obsidian_gsre59WtQJ](https://github.com/kadisonm/obsidian-homework-plugin/assets/134670047/e15db3f6-fbb6-49c9-807a-d2d652eb8c52)

+Click the + button next to a subject to add a new task under it.
+To complete, click the check box on the left of it.

 ⚠ Completing a task cannot be undone ⚠